ainsleys/derivadex-api-docs/source/includes/main.md

 bytes32_s | c.nonce | The same `nonce` that was passed in the initial request, which can be used to correlate your initial requests with receipts bytes32_s | c.requestHash | Hash of the request int | c.requestIndex | A ticket number which guarantees fair sequencing.
-All tickets are processed and handled by the exchange in order of this `requestIndex`. address_s | c.sender | The request sender's Ethereum address bytes_s | c.enclaveSignature | An Operator's signature which proves secure handling of the request
+All tickets are processed and handled by the exchange in order of this `requestIndex`. address_s | c.sender | The request sender"s Ethereum address bytes_s | c.enclaveSignature | An Operator"s signature which proves secure handling of the request

 > Receipt (error) format (JSON)
 ```json